Overview of Minor Accounts at Charles Schwab

 Key Points

-• Schwab does have a few accounts for minors, which make it possible to get around the standard age requirement.
+• Schwab does offer several accounts for minors, and these can provide a way around the usual age requirement.

 What Is the Minimum Age to Open a Schwab Account?